 In England, these young musicians have already conquered venues including King’s Place, Symphony Hall and St Martin-in-the-Fields, where they reached the semi-finals of the Chamber Music Competitions in 2014 and 2015.
 They have also broadcast on Radio 3's In Tune as house band during their residency at the Southbank Centre.

-Making a name for themselves on the international stage, they were invited to present a concert for the Göttingen International Handel Festival in Germany and recently toured Hungary supported by an Emerging Excellence Award from Help Musicians UK.
-Future plans include tours to Egypt, Romania and Hungary in 2016.
+Making a name for themselves on the international stage, they were invited to present a concert for the Göttingen International Handel Festival in Germany and have toured to Hungary, Romania and Egypt.